kahlail/escape_the_central_finite_curve/README.md

 <ol>
 <li>Develop an ETL pipeline independently
     <ul>
-        <li>Write a python script that makes an API call to retrieve data,</li>
+        <li>Write a python script that makes an API GET request to retrieve data,</li>
         <li>Removes un-wanted information using the Pandas library, and </li>
         <li>Persists the useful information to a relational database in normalised form.</li>
     </ul>